mrprst/actual-tt/README.md

 ## N°3 : Make a jobboard modelisation
 For this one I chose to use what I know best in terms of ORM : Prisma.
 It is easy to use, optimised for Typescript and rule with NextJs, a React framework that I like.
+If you wish to know how my database is built, just go to `/prisma/schema.prisma`

 ## N°4 : Make tests for the 3 exercices
 I used Jest and React Testing Component for this part.